ACE: Filling the Gap on Climate Science Education

 The Alliance for Climate Education (ACE) exists to explain the science behind climate change in a fun, interactive way.
 We outline the potential consequences, including damage to economic, social and environmental systems worldwide, but we emphasize realistic solutions.
 To date, more than 1.2 million high school students have seen our award-winning multimedia presentation, and tens of thousands have engaged in sustainability and energy savings projects in their schools and communities.
 Youth across the country are taking action and learning in the process, but their education will be undermined if teachers don’t accurately — and with the support of their supervisors and communities —convey the science behind existing climate change and the pathways to reducing its impact.

 We often hear from teachers that accurate and, importantly, workable lesson plans on climate change aren’t available from their schools.
 ACE is working hard to fill that gap.
-Neither ACE nor individual teachers and administrators who understand the importance of can work in a vacuum, however.
+Neither ACE nor individual teachers and administrators who understand the importance of climate change education can work in a vacuum, however.
 Success — a generation of young minds armed with the knowledge and will to tackle climate change solutions— requires collaboration across ideological, demographic and regional lines.

-We can start by prioritizing in these new standards.
+We can start by prioritizing climate change education in these new standards.
 We must then support the leaders within our administrations and in the legislation who insist state curricula incorporate consensus climate science.
 Last, we must prevent attempts to confuse our youth with inaccurate information.
 Whether generated by groups that are primarily funded by fossil fuel interests such as Heartland or others, the systematic support of denial undermines the education system beyond the science classroom.
 In our schools, quality science education, based on scientific consensus, must trump political agendas.

 Join our Youth Action Network